simgrid/simgrid/docs/source/Installing_SimGrid.rst

 The jar file can be retrieved from the `Release page
 <https://framagit.org/simgrid/simgrid/tags>`_.
 This file is
-self-contained, including the native components for Linux, Mac OS X and Windows.
+self-contained, including the native components for Linux, macOS and Windows.
 Copy it to your project's classpath and you're set.

 Nightly built Java Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For non-Windows systems (Linux, Mac OS X, or FreeBSD), head to `Jenkins <https://ci.inria.fr/simgrid/job/SimGrid>`_.
+For non-Windows systems (Linux, macOS, or FreeBSD), head to `Jenkins <https://ci.inria.fr/simgrid/job/SimGrid>`_.
 In the build history, pick the last green (or at least yellow) build that is not blinking (i.e., not currently under build).
 In the list, pick a system that is close to yours, and click on the ball in the Debug row.
 The build artefact will appear at the top of the resulting page.